 Other Cost Factors

-When you pay for a dental crown, you are paying for the overall treatment and not simply the material cost of the crown itself.
-In order to create the materials that are used in the crown, fabricate the crown, and have it placed requires the work of lab techs, dental staff, and our dentist.
+When you pay for a cap, you are paying for the overall treatment and not simply the material cost of the crown itself.
+In order to create the materials that are used to fabricate the crown, and have it placed requires the work of lab techs, staff, and a dentist.
+A dental implant crown often has very expensive components that add to the fee.

 There’s also the time and labor needed to prepare your tooth.
-For a dental crown to fit properly, the outer layer of your tooth will need to be removed.
-This treatment may require costs associated with anesthesia, sedation, and staff-related costs.
+For your restoration to fit properly, the outer layer of your tooth will need to be removed.
+This treatment may require costs associated with anesthesia, sedation, and staff related costs.
 You will be fitted with temporary crowns while you wait.

 Will insurance cover for any crown costs?